brotherhoodMonk/gyan/js.md

 On the other hand, frameworks also give you a set of functions/modules/APIs but it does change your code on the structural or architectural level.
 Library - you call it, Framework - it calls you.

 ===
+class
+In object-oriented programming, a class is an extensible program-code-template for creating objects, providing initial values for state (member variables) and implementations of behavior (member functions or methods).

+Classes provide "super" keyword for that.

+super.method(...) to call a parent method. super(...) to call a parent constructor (inside our constructor only).

+===
 Cookies-
 A cookie contains specific information that is encrypted for security purposes.
 Normally, a cookie is attached with an HTTP header from the HTTP server to a Web browser in response to a user request.